-- Jewellery may be worn by girls, although nose studs, tongue piercing and other extreme piercings are not acceptable.
+- Nose studs, tongue piercing and other extreme piercings are not acceptable.

 A lab coat/overall for practical subjects such as Sciences/Art etc. is required.
 Sports kit is the same as that worn previously.
 Details can be found in your planner.

 The above code has been drawn up in conjunction with a representative group of Sixth Formers and has attempted to define more closely the general appearance required of our Sixth Formers.
 It does not attempt to deal with every aspect of clothing, nor has it laid down to the last inch what constitutes unacceptable length etc. What it is offering is a guide to a common-sense approach to dress, one that gives ample scope for individuality within the broadly stated aim of the School.
 The Headmaster must, of course, be the final arbiter of what constitutes acceptable appearance and it is expected that students will appreciate this and comply with his wishes.

 A number of Sixth Formers have commented that it is difficult to buy business wear from the high street, particularly girls’ suits.
 Whilst we do not wish to promote or recommend any particular supplier, the following list offers a few suggestions.